Dr Joseph Ndunguru

 Organisation: Kebbi State University (KSUSTA), Nigeria

-Dr Ibrahim Mohammed is the Principal Investigator of the Cassava Viruses in Northern Nigeria project.
+Dr Ibrahim Mohammed is the Principal Investigator of the Cassava Viruses in Northern Nigeria Project (CVNNP).
 The project’s aims are to tackle the spread of cassava diseases by educating stakeholders, strengthening quarantine systems and setting up a virus diagnostic laboratory capable of carrying out surveillance, diagnosis and the characterisation of viruses in northern Nigeria.
 Dr Mohammed’s work includes training university researchers, postgraduate students, extension workers and quarantine officers to identify the disease accurately based on symptoms and diagnostic molecular techniques.
-Working in 19 states of Northern Nigeria, his research determines the threat and impact of two diseases, the Cassava Mosaic Disease, and the Cassava Brown Streak Disease, which hasn’t yet been found in the West African region.
+Working in 19 states of Northern Nigeria, his research determines the threat and impact of two diseases: the cassava mosaic disease, and the cassava brown streak disease, which hasn’t yet been found in the West African region.

 Research interests: Dr Mohammed has over 8 years of research experience in plant-virus-insect interactions, especially those transmitted by whitefly and infecting cassava, sweet potato, vegetables and other staple food crops in the tropics.